andriesbron/Ffmbash/README.md

 [ffmbash is a work in progress, the current status is a useful prototype]

-User friendly bash bash script wrapper for livestreaming with ffmpeg on MacOS.
+User friendly bash script wrapper for livestreaming with ffmpeg on MacOS.

 Create your own templates and commands for livestreaming as well